Soham-Deshpande/Stock-TFT/README.md

 # NEA

-Stock price prediction using a Temporal Fusion Transformer
+Deep stock predictions using a Temporal Fusion Transformer